Duvall 10th HR in Sept, Braves top Orioles, pad NL East lead

 Braves: Hamels is 2-4 with a 5.48 ERA in seven career appearances against Baltimore.

-Orioles: Rookie Keegan Akin (0-1, 4.61) tries to rebound from a poor outing against the Yankees in which he failed to get out of the first inning.
+Orioles: Rookie LHP Keegan Akin (0-1, 4.61) tries to rebound from a poor outing against the Yankees in which he failed to get out of the first inning.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports